 Result: Sanction approved under revised structure.

-Issue: Lender reduced working capital limits citing collateral coverage and risk exposure.
+Issue: Working capital limits reduced citing collateral coverage and risk exposure.

-Intervention: Security structure reframed and cash cycle analysis clarified.
+Intervention: Security structure reframed and cash cycle clarified.

 Issue: Investor hesitation over downside protection and governance framework.